 We restrict the analysis to the working population aged between 20 and 59 years (dropping 127,298 employees).
 We exclude employees for whom we observe very little support between men and women ex ante.
-This excludes 70,052 employees with less than 20 percent part-time employment, 2,706 members of the armed forces or agricultural and forestry occupations, and 3,025 employees from the agricultural, forestry, mining, and tobacco sectors.
-We analyze the gender pay gap separately for the private and public sector.
+This excludes 70,052 employees with less than 20 percent part-time employment, 2,706 members of the armed forces or agricultural and forestry occupations,1 and 3,025 employees from the agricultural, forestry, mining, and tobacco sectors.2 We analyze the gender pay gap separately for the private and public sector.
 The public sector offers more regulated wages and attracts a different selection of employees.
-For example, women are over-represented in the public at 56%, but constitute only 43% of the private sector.
+For example, women are overrepresented in the public at 56%, but constitute only 43% of the private sector.
 Moreover, the public sector is much more homogeneous in terms of industries and occupations.
-The baseline sample contains 1,132,042 employees in the private sector and 405,448 employees in the public sector, after dropping an additional 54 employees in industries with very few observations in the public sector.3
+The baseline sample contains 1,132,042 employees in the private sector and 405,448 employees in the public sector.3